LemesoftNostalgic/sprint-o-matic/README.md

 The two main things to pay attention is a) license of the map and b) creating the terrain description e.g "lookup-png".

-a) Regarding the license, it is possible to include map images with relatively permissive license only.
-In practice, the map image will become visible to all the Sprint-O-Matic users when included into this listing.
+a) Regarding the license, it is only possible to include map images with relatively permissive license to the listing.
+In practice, the map image will become visible to all the Sprint-O-Matic users when included.
 The best way would be to license an image of a candidate map with one of the creative commons license types.
-This will probably limit the selection to older maps but that does not matter.
-New maps are meant for live sprint orienteering events anyway.
+This will probably limit the selection to older maps that have no more use for live sprint orienteering events.
+For me, that sounds a good trade-off.

-The only way
+There is also a way to use the app with your private maps.
-to use fully proprietary maps is via command line options, and keeping the map content in your own computer.
-This way it is not shown to the other application users.
+In that case you have to rely on the command line options, and keep the map content in your own computer.

 b) A bit more involved is the creation of the terrain description e.g. "lookup-png".
 Basically, you have to create equally sized image as the map image.
-The easiest for me has been to make a copy of the map image and re-paint each terrain type with the correct color code and save the result as png.
+One easy method is to make a copy of the original map image, re-paint each terrain type with a correct color code and save the result as png.

 The color codes are the following: